— Brené Brown

 Q: I’m not sure I feel good about spending money on personal development.
 Please help me justify this to myself.

 A: We support you, as a potential client, in being financially responsible, and we’re glad you’re taking care to make sure this is a wise investment for you right now.
 This is a high-touch experience created to offer a specialized experience.
 Please inquire about payment plans and other options.

 If after your initial call with Rebecca you feel like this is not the best decision for you, we will totally honor your desire to wait and refund your registration fee.

 Q: I’m not sure I have the time to do this.
 How much time will I need to invest, and can you promise me it’ll be worth it?

-For the Weekend Intensive, you can expect to be on site for workshop between the hours of 3:30PM-8PM on Friday, 8:30-5PM on Saturday and 8-2/3PM on Sunday.
-There are activities available for participants before and after the workshop day, but these are optional to share.
+For the Weekend Intensive, you can expect to be on site for workshop between the hours of 3:30PM-8PM on Thursday, 9-4/5PM on Friday and 9-1/3PM on Saturday.
 We recommend you use your out-of-workshop time for the completion of homework assignments, reflection, and self-care.

 We trust you to attend this workshop when it’s the right time for you.
 If now is not the right time, there will be regular offerings available for you to choose from when the time is right for you.